CosmWasm/book/README.md

-# The CosmWams Smart Contracts Book
+# The CosmWasm Smart Contracts Book

 The book about writing Smart Contracts for CosmWasm using Rust